NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 The first Acti-Biphasic defibrillators

-Output of CardioLife TEC-7700K series is consistent with the declared waveform
+Output discharged by CardioLife TEC-7700K series defibrillators is consistent with the declared waveform

-The output waveform of the CardioLife TEC-7700K series on a recorder is as shown below.
-The recording correctly shows the first phase is a positive pulse.
+The discharge waveform of the CardioLife TEC-7700K series on a strip chart is as shown below.
+The recording correctly reflects the first phase as a positive pulse.

 The recording shows the voltage first swings to the top (positive saturation), then to negative saturation after some time; this is fully consistent with the official description of the Acti-Biphasic waveform.